EA-03-204 - U. S. Inspection Services

 NRC gave careful consideration to your response, and has addressed your response in an Appendix attached to the enclosed Order.
 For the reasons given in the Appendix, the NRC is imposing the civil penalty by Order, and hereby serves the enclosed Order on U.S. Inspection Services imposing a civil monetary penalty in the amount of $19,200.
 Within 30 days you should either: (1) pay the civil penalty in accordance with Section IV of the Order, or (2) request a hearing in accordance with Section V of the Order.
 We will review the effectiveness of your corrective actions during a subsequent inspection.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
 To the extent possible, your response should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 |Frank J. Congel, Director

 License No. 34-06943-02

 UNITED STATES OF AMERICA